tmfarrell/tmfarrell.github.io/_posts/2016-04-19-on_hume_and_human_nature.md

 Indeed, the practice of math/science/technology is indeed inherently a product of human nature.
 And there are two angles/points here.

 First, I think from this (Hume's) perspective it could be argued math/sci/tech is the *most human* product of our nature.
-Our capacity for higher order reason, which finds its pinnacle in the labs and office of math/sci/tech, is what sets us apart.<sup>[1](#myfootnote1)</sup> It's the reason for our dominance as a species.
+Our capacity for higher order reason, which finds its pinnacle in the labs and office of math/sci/tech, is what sets us apart.<sup>[1](#f1)</sup> It's the reason for our dominance as a species.

 We have the ability to develop language that describes the order of Nature, by testing, trying and iterating it over time.
-We have the ability to use the resulting language to rearrange Natural order to do our bidding.
+We have the ability to use the resulting language to rearrange this Natural order to do our bidding.

 No other species has this ability.